 DUCC stands for Distributed UIMA Cluster Computing.
 DUCC is a cluster management system providing tooling, management, and scheduling facilities to automate the scale-out of applications written to the UIMA framework.
 Core UIMA provides a generalized framework for applications that process unstructured information such as human language, but does not provide a scale-out mechanism.
 UIMA-AS provides a scale-out mechanism to distribute UIMA pipelines over a cluster of computing resources, but does not provide job or cluster management of the resources.
 DUCC defines a formal job model that closely maps to a standard UIMA pipeline.
 Around this job model DUCC provides cluster management services to automate the scale-out of UIMA pipelines over computing clusters.

-UIMA DUCC 1.1.0 Apache is a maintenance release containing bug fixes and a few
+Apache UIMA DUCC 3.0.0 is a maintenance release containing new features and bug fixes.
+What's new:

 Due to a bug in uima sdk, the uima AnalysisEngineProcessException cannot be serialized as a Java object.
 If your analysis engine throws an exception in process(), the ducc framework will stringify it and wrap it in java RuntimeException.
 If you have a custom error handler plugged in into a job driver you will not be able to test for AnalysisEngineProcessException in a stack trace with a code like this: if ( error instanceof AnalysisEngineProcessException ) ...

 To use OS-based login with the WebServer while running DUCC with IBM java, the minimum JDK version is Java 8 SR4 FP5 (220.127.116.11).